saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 *How do revenue, cost, margin, and units vary across products?*

 **Answer:**
-- Computers lead on revenue, profit, and margin
+- Computers lead on revenue and profit but fall a little behind the average profit margin.
 - Home Appliances perform well but inconsistently at SKU level
 - Categories like Games, Audio, Toys lag severely
 - High margin variation within categories suggests inconsistent procurement or discounting practices